-But before you get the texture repair, your first task will be to repair any damage to the actual wall surface.
+But your first task will be to repair any damage.

 Repairing the Underlying Wall Damage

 Before tackling the texture, you must first repair any underlying damage to the wallboard or plaster.
-If there is a hole in the drywall, repair it according to the tutorial Repairing a Hole in Drywall.
-If the damage is worn or abraded wall texture or a gouge in the wall surface that has penetrated the drywall face but has not created a hole, repair the area with spackling or redi-mixed wallboard joint compound before repairing the texture.
+If there is a hole in the drywall, repair it with a wallboard patch and wallboard compound.
+If the damage is worn or abraded wall texture or a gouge that has penetrated the drywall face but has not created a hole, repair the area with spackling or redi-mixed wallboard joint compound.

 Sand smooth and wipe the sanding dust off with a damp cloth.